From the College Board

 ), and then keeps it.
 Memory is that last portion.

 About 13-17% of the exam is on this unit.

-Lotus is known for her expertise in eyewitness testimony, false memories and the misinformation effect.
+Loftus is known for her expertise in eyewitness testimony, false memories and the misinformation effect

 George A. Miller